-If one refuses to accept the logical reasoning that the leading lady among all ladies is a liar because her father, the Messenger of Allah, said, "Fatimah is part of me, and whoever hurts her hurts me."
-And by intuition one accepts that a person who lies does not deserve such a saying from the Messenger of Allah (s.a.w.).
+Logical reasoning and traditional proofs prevent the Mistress of Ladies from being accused of lying, due to the confirmation of her father (s) in his saying: "Fatimah is a part of me, and whoever hurts her hurts me."
+Hence, intuitively, whoever lies does not deserve this kind of statement (of honor) by the Messenger of Allah (saw).
 Therefore, the saying itself is a clear indication of her infallibility.

-The purification verse from the Holy Qur'an is another indication of her infallibility, and it was revealed in her honour and the honour of her husband and her two sons, as Aishah herself testified(45).
-Hence, there is nothing left for sensible people but to accept the fact that she was unjustly treated, and that she was easy to be branded a liar by somebody who was willing to let her burn unless the remaining people in her house came out to vote for him.(46)
+The purification verse from the Holy Qur'an is another indication of her infallibility, and it was revealed in her honor and the honor of her husband and her two sons, as Aishah herself testified.26 Hence, there is nothing left for sensible people but to accept the fact that she was unjustly treated, and that she was easy to be branded a liar by somebody who was willing to let her burn unless the remaining people in her house came out to vote for him.27

-Because of all that, she - may Allah's peace be upon her - refused entry to Abu Bakr and Umar when they asked her permission.
-Even when Ali allowed them to enter, she turned her face to the wall and refused to look at them(47).
-Furthermore, before she died, she asked to be buried secretly, and at night, so that none of them could be present at her funeral(48), and to this day, the grave of the Prophet's daughter is unknown.
+Because of that, she, may Allah's peace be upon her, refused entry to Abu Bakr and Umar when they asked her permission.
+Even when 'Ali allowed them to enter, she turned her face to the wall and refused to look at them.28 Furthermore, before she died, she asked to be buried secretly, and at night, so that none of them could be present at her funeral,29 and to this day, the grave of the Prophet's daughter is unknown.

 I would like to ask why our scholars remain silent about these facts, and are reluctant to look into them, or even to mention them.
-They give us the impression that the Companions are like angels, infallible and sinless, and when you ask them why the caliph of the Muslims Uthman was murdered, they would say: It was the Egyptians - and they were not believers - who came and killed him, thus ends the subject with two words.
+They give us the impression that the Companions are like angels, infallible and sinless, and when you ask them why the caliph of the Muslim's Uthman was murdered, they would say: It was the Egyptians, and they were not believers who came and killed him thus ends the subject with two words.

-When I had the opportunity to carry out research into history, I found that the main figures behind the killing of Uthman were the Companions themselves, and that Aishah led them, calling for his death publicly and saying: "Kill Na'thal (the old fooi), for he was not a believer."(48)
+When I had the opportunity to carry out research into history, I found that the main figures behind the killing of Uthman were the Companions themselves, and that Aishah led them, calling for his death publicly and saying: "Kill Na'thal (the old fool), for he was not a believer."30